-They will make your article more “scannable” and can be used to emphasis the main elements and takeaways from every paragraph.
+They will make your article more “scannable” and can be used to emphasize the main elements and takeaways from every paragraph.

-A blog post should be composed by short paragraphs and descriptive sub headings.
-The sub headings announce the topic of every paragraph and make the blog post more scannable -> easier to read.
+A blog post should be composed of short paragraphs and descriptive subheadings.
+The subheadings announce the topic of every paragraph and make the blog post more scannable -> easier to read.
 They are particularly useful when you have long articles.

 The power of your words will determine to what degree people will react to your content.
 If you’re writing content for landing pages, you’ll want readers to take a specific action: purchase a product, subscribe for a newsletter.
 What action you desire visitors to take after reading your blog post will depend on its goal.
 But in any case, you’ll need strong, persuasive words